oceanlau/garbage/README.md

 A few tips and tools to boost development effectiveness.

--   Environment: Instead of working as root with too much power and too many folders, I prefer creating several linux users to seperately manage projects when I get my hands on a new machine.
+-   Environment: Instead of working as root with too much privilege and too many folders, I prefer creating several linux users to seperately manage projects when I get my hands on a new machine.

     ```Shell
     sudo adduser ocean